I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 She only stared at him, but did not relax her grip on the saddle.

-"As to your title, well, you are still Fire Lord Zuko's sister.
+"As to your status, well, you are still Fire Lord Zuko's sister.
 You may have lost your title, and been imprisoned, but you weren't banished.
 And you remain his sister, and a lady by birthright.
 One, I feel, that still deserves respect.
 After all, whatever happens to you, you are still a lady.
 Right?"

 She stared at him.
 "You're….
 You sound pretty smart for a kid," she muttered bleakly, clearly at a loss for anything else to say just then.